 If you’re wondering which family meal deals are worth it, we’ve done all the math for you to help you decide.

-5. You’ll get 2 breadsticks per entree on your Olive Garden to-go orders.
+5. You’ll get two breadsticks per entree on your Olive Garden to-go orders.

 With Olive Garden to-go orders, you won’t be able to get unlimited breadsticks or salad — obviously.
 They’re not going to keep bringing this stuff to your car.
 Instead, you’ll get two breadsticks per entree and one side salad per entree.

 Unfortunately, you won’t get any breadsticks with this order.
-It’s also only available for dine-in orders.
+You can get this for dine-in and takeout orders.